CH-Wong/chunheungwong.com/content/projects/how-i-made-this-site.md

 [^3]: **Using Hugo Mods (for cool kids)** for themes allows you to build you website without ever having to pull the directory.
 This is cool because theres less files in general and seems to simplify selecting versions and other things.
 However, I think it's quite complicated to make quick edits to the theme, and extra import statements are required later on when we deploy automate the deployment of this website through Github Actions.

-## 1.5 Archetypes
+# 1.7 Editing Themes
-Most themes will also have so-called `archetypes`, which is just a fancy word for `template`.
+`hugo` enables you to edit themes by overriding (part) of them.
 If you navigate to `/themes/hugo-theme-novela/archetypes` you will find the `default.md` file containing:

 ```markdown
 ---